-The initial assessment domains - Children
+The initial assessment domains - Adolescents

-The initial assessment process recommended in this Guidance identifies 8 domains that should be explored in assessment and considered when determining the next steps in a referral process for a child who presents to primary care with a mental health need.
+The initial assessment process recommended in the IAR Guidance identifies 8 domains that should be explored in assessment and considered when determining the next steps in a referral process for an adolescent who presents to primary care with a mental health need.
 These domains can be seen at figure 1.